Skip to content

 Old SEO rewarded long, comprehensive pages.
 Answer engines prefer pages that read like documentation: a one-paragraph definition at the top, a table of specifics, a short Q&A block at the bottom.

 1. Definition card (≤100 words).
-A single quotable paragraph: what the service is, how long it takes, USD range, team size, geography.
+What the service is, how long it takes, price range, team size, geography — in one quotable paragraph.

 3. "How long it takes" — timeline, week by week.

-4. "Who it's for / who it's not for" — the *disqualification* answer is what LLMs like best.
+4. "Who it's for / who it's not for" — the disqualification answer is what language models like best.

-5. 8–12 Q&As scoped to real queries people type into ChatGPT.
+5. A short FAQ scoped to queries people actually type into ChatGPT.

-6. "Quote this" — a canonical one-liner at the bottom with explicit citation permission.
+6. A single canonical one-liner at the bottom with explicit citation permission.

 This is technical writing applied to a marketing site.
 If you grew up writing brochure copy, it will feel wrong for two weeks.
 Do it anyway.